-I did basic single-flight research on my go-to ticket aggregator, Kayak.
-But then I also spent hours (and hours and hours) creating itineraries on Indie’s round-the-world ticket finder.
+I did basic single-flight research on Kayak, but I also spent hours (and hours and hours) creating itineraries on Indie’s round-the-world ticket finder.
 (It’s actually a lot of fun if you’re a planning nerd like me.)
 I also checked out routes and prices on airline alliance sites, like OneWorld and Star Alliance, but these tend to be very limiting.

 Ultimately, we went with what was quoted to us at AirTreks, which came highly recommended by friends who used them last year.
 I never thought we’d use a travel agent, nor would we even buy round-the-world tickets—after all, you can piecemeal your own itinerary with individual tickets just fine.

 But we loved AirTreks because it actually was really nice to talk to a human—someone who knows RTW travel inside and out and who can provide plenty of feedback and advice (everything from best times of year to preferred airlines to going overland when it makes better sense than a plane).
 They also provide basic travel insurance, and they were able to take care of our Australian visas—they don’t cost a ton of money anyway, but every little bit helps.

 If you go with AirTreks, ask for Sarah Gamber, and tell her I sent you.
 She’s good people.